 - Gradually add oat flour mixture to peanut butter mixture until just combined.

 - Line a baking sheet with parchment paper.
 Use a small ice cream scoop or spoon to drop 12 even amounts of dough onto the sheet, leaving a minimum of 1-inch of space in between cookies.
-Use a metal ring to shape the cookies into round shapes, or roll dough into small balls and press down gently with fingers to flatten.
+Use a round cookie cutter to shape the cookies into round shapes, or roll dough into small balls and press down gently with fingers to flatten.

 - Bake cookies in oven 15-18 minutes or until golden brown, keeping a close eye as they can burn easily.
 Remove from oven and cool.